faucetsdn/faucet/docs/intro.rst

 Grafana graph it).

-Gauge also has an OpenFlow connection to the switch and monitors port and flow state (exporting it to Prometheus or InfluxDB, or even flat text log files).
+Gauge also has an OpenFlow connection to the switch and monitors port and flow state (exporting it to Prometheus, or even flat text log files).
 Gauge, however, does not ever modify the switch's state, so that switch monitoring functions can be upgraded, restarted, without impacting forwarding.